New home-sale rules could cut 5% commissions paid by sellers and buyers in half

 Why is this happening now?

 In a class-action suit by home sellers in Missouri, the NAR and two major real estate companies were found guilty last fall of keeping commissions artificially high.
-The firms agreed last year to change their commission practices in exchange for reduced fines.
+The companies agreed last year to change their commission practices in exchange for reduced fines.

 Facing a huge fine, a similar suit in Illinois, and a U.S. Justice Department push to reopen an antitrust case about commissions, the NAR on Friday also came to terms, proposing to scrap the current system and pay $418 million in fines.